tgh499/20_newsgroups_1d_convolution/ReadMe.md

 How it works?

-1. get a non-image dataset that satisfies the contraints of the above paper
+1. get a non-image dataset that satisfies the constraints of the above paper
 2. generate distance_matrix using js_geodesic.py
 3. generate t-SNE mappings for Jensen-Shannon (JS) using the distance matrix, and for Euclidean distance use the training set;
 4. find the array representation using generate_tsne_mapped_dataset_ecl.py or generate_tsne_mapped_dataset_js.py